 The Beth Daley Impact Fund FellowshipTweet

-POGO is looking for someone whose writing skills, creativity, and eye for detail are matched only by his or her passion for holding our federal government accountable.
+POGO is looking for someone whose writing skills, creativity, and eye for detail are matched only by his or her passion for holding our federal government accountable and for revitalizing Congress and its institutional role.
 This isn’t just another inside-the-beltway fellowship; this job carries on the legacy of a true hero in the good government movement.

-The Fellow must be able to grasp complicated policy issues and to deftly translate those issues into clear and compelling content aimed at a general audience.
+The Fellow must be able to grasp complicated policy issues, to deftly translate those issues into clear and compelling content aimed at a general audience, have strong organizational skills, and have an ability to work on concurrent projects.
 Previous journalism or public relations coursework or experience is preferred.

 The Fellow’s duties will include:

 POGO Fellowships are entry-level, yearlong positions.
-Fellows are offered a stipend in the mid-$20,000 range, depending on experience.
+Fellows are offered a stipend in the mid-$30,000 range, depending on experience.
 This position includes a generous benefits package.